 David V Martin

+Hi!
 I am a NASA Sagan Fellow at The Ohio State University.
 I am an astrophysicist primarily interested in discovering and understanding both exoplanets and multi-star systems.
 I am particularly interested in constructing observing programs that look for planets in multi-star systems, and then determining theoretical models to explain the observations.
-I also work on orbital dynamic, evolved stellar systems (e.g. white dwarfs and black holes) and planet and binary formation.
+I also work on orbital dynamics, evolved stellar systems (e.g. white dwarfs and black holes) and planet and binary formation.
 You can check out a recent seminar on my work here.

 Before coming to OSU I did my PhD at the Université de Genève (download thesis here) and I was a Fellow of the Swiss National Science Foundation at The University of Chicago.

-Beyond astrophysics...
-I'm a bit of a sports nut.
-I played and watched cricket and Australian Football (Aussie Rules) since I was a kid.
-Since moving to Switzerland and now the Midwest US in a colder climate I now play ice hockey, albeit rather poorly.
+Beyond astrophysics, I have played and watched cricket and Australian Football (Aussie Rules) since I was a kid.
+Since moving to Switzerland and now the Midwest US in a colder climate I play ice hockey, albeit rather poorly.

-I play guitar, bass and drums from time to time, love listening to heavy metal, classic rock, classical piano.
-I'm a hobbyest video game creator and pre-covid used to enjoy traveling.
+I play guitar, bass and drums, love listening to heavy metal, classic rock, classical piano.
+I'm a hobby video game creator and pre-covid used to enjoy traveling.